AryanShivapuram/JetEase-Airline-Management-Website-/README.md

 ### Getting Flights Database

-- If your MongoDB server does not eun on `port 27017`, please replace the port with your own port.
+- If your MongoDB server does not run on `port 27017`, please replace the port with your own port in `db.ns` in root directory on the project.
 - In the terminal, change the current directory to porject's folder if not.
   ```
   cd JetEase-Airline-Management-Website-/